QUICK LINKS: Rites of the Starling Recap by Chapter P–8 | 9–20 | 21–30 | 41–51 | 52–59 | 60–64 // Shield of Sparrows Book 1 Summary

 Rites of the Starling Chapter 34

-She tells him she found it suspicious that her father showed no surprise at his true identity.
-Ransom thinks the king is simply good at hiding his emotions.
+She tells him it felt suspicious that her father showed no surprise upon learning Ransom’s true identity.
+Ransom argues the king is probably just skilled at hiding his feelings.

-Ransom then reveals what he’d been holding back.
-He isn’t convinced the crux they encountered was actually a scout, since there should have been others with it.
-If Ransom is right, they may have more time than they thought.
+Ransom then admits something he’s been holding back.
+He isn’t convinced the monster they encountered was actually a scout.
+A true migration would’ve brought other creatures with it, which means they may have more time than they thought.

 Rites of the Starling Chapter 35

-Caspia has been in a low state for eleven days since learning of Andreas’s betrothal, spending her days in the castle library searching for a way home with little progress.
-She and Andreas have barely spoken.
+Caspia has been in a dark place for eleven days since finding out about the betrothal.
+She spends almost all her time at the castle library searching for a way back to her continent with little success.
+She and Andreas have grown cold and barely spoken.

-That morning, Andreas brings Caspia a note from Faxon, saying he’s found someone in the city who might help.
-Andreas warns her not to be alarmed by the man’s appearance and takes her to the library.
+One morning, Andreas brings Caspia a message from Faxon, saying he has found someone who might be able to help.
+Andreas warns Caspia not to be frightened by the man’s appearance before leading her to the library.

-The pain becomes unbearable, and Caspia collapses.
-Brother Nold reaches her before Andreas does and touches her first.
-Caspia screams and loses consciousness.
+The agony becomes too much, and Caspia starts to fall.
+Brother Nold reaches Caspia before Andreas can, and the moment Brother Nold touches her, Caspia screams and loses consciousness.

 Rites of the Starling Chapter 36

-Odessa is woken by Evie’s scream.
-Odessa’s half‑sister, Mae, has broken into their suite and tried to take Faze, prompting Evie to bite Mae on the leg.
-Odessa defuses the standoff before a steward arrives to summon them to breakfast with the queen.
+Odessa is jolted awake by Evie’s screams.
+Mae has broken into the suite to steal Faze, but Evie bit her on the leg to protect the pet.
+Odessa defuses the situation right before a servant arrives to take Odessa, Evie, and Ransom to breakfast with the queen.

-Her father grants her the healers but refuses to answer her real questions, including why he wanted Ransom dead and what in Allesaria could stop the migration.
-When Odessa pesters him, he tells her that he’ll never trust her with the truth.
+Odessa’s father agrees to grant access to the healers, but he refuses to explain why he wanted Ransom dead or how Allesaria is meant to stop the migration.
+When Odessa presses further, her father tells her flat out that he’ll never trust her with the full story.

 Rites of the Starling Chapter 37

-Caspia wakes in the library after fainting.
-Andreas is furious with Brother Nold, but the priest insists he did nothing to harm her.
-Caspia tells Andreas privately that Brother Nold’s magic is physically painful to her and asks Andreas to keep the priest at a distance.
+Caspia collapses in the library and wakes to Andreas arguing with Brother Nold.
+Andreas blames the priest for Caspia’s condition, but Brother Nold denies responsibility.
+Caspia tells Andreas that the priest’s magic causes her physical agony and asks Andreas to keep Brother Nold at a distance.

 Rites of the Starling Chapter 38